Would You Like to Worry Less Now?

 How did I change from that miserable woman staring at those bottles in a bar to the contented person I am now?
 While my transformation has been deceptively simple, I can’t say it’s been easy.
 The secret?
 I’ve learned to overcome the negative thinking—what I call “whispered lies”–that cause my most devastating worries and fears.

 Sitting in that bar, I was imprisoned by whispered lies such as, “I blew it again; I’m a bad person” and “If only my husband would change, I could be happy.”
 Such lies clogged my mind with blame, guilt, worry, and resentment.
 Even worse, they kept me from discovering and expressing my best self.
 It’s no wonder I was so unhappy.

 This book teaches you how to use the Four Strategies to overcome your own whispered lies, fears, and worries.
 Since I’m a highly practical person, I’ve tried to make the ideas as clear and simple as possible.
 Because some of you prefer to learn through stories, I’ve included my own and others’ tales of challenges and victories.
 Finally, I’ve included tools and guided exercises to help you apply the suggested tools to your own worries.

 My Hope For You

-I sincerely wish that you overcome your own worries so you can be happy, relaxed, and fulfill your dreams.
-That, even during your troubling times, you can find peace, wisdom, and appropriate actions.
+My sincerest wish is that you will overcome your own worries so you can be happy, relaxed, and fulfill your dreams.
+That, even during your troubling times, you will find peace, wisdom, and appropriate actions.
 Finally, I hope your victories will inspire others to overcome their own whispered lies and negative thinking.

 As you read this book, I encourage you to try out the tools that appeal to you and take note of the ones you might try in the future.
-I would love to hear how you’re applying the ideas in this book to overcome the challenges in your own life.
-Finally, please contact me with any questions you might have.Follow me on social media
+I would love to hear how you’re overcoming your own worries and challenges.
+Please contact me with any questions you might have.Follow me on social media